 The best part about this is that you don’t need to do every little thing manually.
 Emma Lee from Cake HR Software recommends using MailChimp, Segment, or Yusp to deliver personalized messages en masse.

-One of the very important aims of any content marketing campaign is to establish your company or a particular person at the company as a renowned expert in the industry.
+One of the very important aims of any types of content marketing campaign is to establish your company or a particular person at the company as a renowned expert in the industry.
 That’s the larger goal.
 A smaller goal is creating direct conversions with your content.

 You can hit two birds with one stone if you study your audience’s interests and pain points use them in writing.
 Professional advice will show your expert level, and covering the topics your potential clients want to read about will grant you their interest.